Fineotex Chemical Ltd.

 To the best of their knowledge belief explanation and information obtained by themand as required under Section 134(3)(c) of the Companies Act 2013 your Directors confirmthat:

 (i) in the preparation of the Annual Accounts the applicable accounting standards havebeen followed along with proper explanations relating to material departure if any;

-(v) that proper internal controls were in place and that the financial controls wereadequate and were operating effectively
+(v) the proper internal controls were in place and that the financial controls wereadequate and were operating effectively and

-(vi) that systems to ensure compliance with the provisions of all applicable laws werein place and were adequate and operating effectively.
+(vi) the systems to ensure compliance with the provisions of all applicable laws werein place and were adequate and operating effectively.